-The lecturers are 100% committed to student success and providing the best possible University experience.
-The course gave ample opportunities to work with professional choreographers, preparing me for the dance sector post graduation.
+The lecturers are 100% committed to student success and providing the best possible university experience.
+The course provided ample opportunities to work with professional choreographers, preparing me for the dance sector post graduation.

 Keep up with our Dance students on social media: